choria-io/provisioner/README.md

 	"identity": "dev1.devco.net",
 	"csr": {
 		"csr": "-----BEGIN CERTIFICATE REQUEST-----....-----END CERTIFICATE REQUEST-----",
+        "public_key": "-----BEGIN PUBLIC KEY-----....-----END PUBLIC KEY-----",
 		"ssldir": "/path/to/ssldir"
 	},
 	"inventory": "{\"agents\":[\"choria_provision\",\"choria_util\",\"discovery\",\"rpcutil\"],\"facts\":{},\"classes\":[],\"version\":\"0.0.0\",\"data_plugins\":[],\"main_collective\":\"provisioning\",\"collectives\":[\"provisioning\"]}"
 }
 ```

 The CSR structure will be empty when the PKI feature is not enabled, the `inventory` is the output from `rpcutil#inventory`, you'll be mainly interested in the `facts` hash I suspect.
 The data is JSON encoded.
+The `public_key` entry is available since Choria 0.23.0.

 The output from your script should be like this: